shapeshift/thornode/README.md

 ### How to contribute

 - Create an issue or find an existing issue on https://gitlab.com/thorchain/thornode/-/issues
 - About to work on an issue?
-Start a conversation at #Thornode channel on [discord](https://discord.gg/kvZhpEtHAw)
+Start a conversation at #thornode-dev channel on [discord](https://discord.gg/BpnPh4tW5c)
 - Assign the issue to yourself
 - Create a branch using the issue id, for example if the issue you are working on is 600, then create a branch call `600-issue` , this way , gitlab will link your PR with the issue
-- Raise a PR , Once your PR is ready for review , post a message in #Thornode channel in discord , tag `thornode-team` for review
+- Raise a PR , Once your PR is ready for review , post a message in #thornode-dev channel in discord , tag `@thornode-team` for review
 - Make sure the pipeline is green
 - Once PR get approved, you can merge it